cmkobel/gBGC/README.md

 Stratifying into geographical groups does not change the lack of correlation between GC3 and the number of infinite sites.

 _Problem: PHI only calculates the number of informative sites on genes that have enough informative sites to be able to say significantly if recombination is happening or not.
 This impacts a major bias on genes with a low number of informative sites.
-This analysis needs to be redone._
+This analysis needs to be redone.
+Another thing is that I need to include the lengths of the gene._